Machine-Learned Exclusion Limits without Binning: Method

 where $\tilde{p}_{s,b}(o(x))$ are the distributions of $o(x)$ for signal and background, obtained by evaluating the classifier on a set of pure signal or background events, respectively.
 Notice that this allows us to approximate both signal and background distributions individually, retaining the full information contained in both densities, without introducing any working point.
 These distributions are one-dimensional, and therefore can always be easily handled and incorporated into the test statistic in Eq.~\eqref{eq:testdexclusion1}

 as well as into the condition on $\hat{\mu}$ from Eq.~\eqref{eq:muhat_0}

-The test statistic in Eq.~\eqref{eq:testexclusion2} is estimated through a finite dataset of $N$ events and thus has a probability distribution conditioned on the true unknown signal strength $\mu'$.
+The test statistic in Eq.~\eqref{eq:testexclusion2} is estimated through a finite data set of $N$ events and thus has a probability distribution conditioned on the true unknown signal strength $\mu'$.
 For a given hypothesis described by the $\mu'$ value, we can estimate numerically the $\tilde{q}_{\mu}$ distribution.
 When the true hypothesis is assumed to be the background-only one ($\mu'=0$), the median expected exclusion significance $\text{med }[Z_{\mu}| 0]$ is defined as

-where we estimate the $\tilde{q}_{\mu}$ distribution by generating a set of datasets with background-only events.
+where we estimate the $\tilde{q}_{\mu}$ distribution by generating a set of pseudo-experiments with background-only events.
 Then, to set upper limits to a certain confidence level, we select the lowest $\mu$ which achieves the required median expected significance.

 It is worth remarking that the output of the machine learning classifier, for a given set of events, gives us a sample of the desired PDFs $\tilde{p}_{s,b}(o(x))$.
 Hence, to apply Eq.~\eqref{eq:testexclusion2} we first need to extract the classifier posteriors.
 As these samples are one-dimensional, we can always compute binned PDFs, as was done in~\cite{Arganda:2022qzy}.
 Binning the output variable is a typical procedure when using ML tools.
 Nevertheless, it is also possible to compute the PDFs through other parametric (such as Mixture Models \citep{MixtureModels}) or non-parametric methods (such as Kernel Density Estimation (KDE)~\cite{RosenblattKDE,ParzenKDE} or Neural Density Estimation \citep{Papamakarios:2019ccu}).
-In this work, we made extensive use of the KDE method\footnote{During the completion of this work, Ref.~\cite{GomezAmbrosio:2022mpm} has appeared, in which data-driven methods are used for dealing with unbinned multivariate EFT observables.
+In comparison with other density-estimation methods, KDE has the advantage of not assuming any functional form for the PDF, in contrast with the mixture of Gaussian methods, while keeping the computation and the interpretation simple, as opposed to neural density estimation methods.
+For this reason, in this work, we made extensive use of the KDE method\footnote{During the completion of this work, Ref.~\cite{GomezAmbrosio:2022mpm} has appeared, in which data-driven methods are used for dealing with unbinned multivariate EFT observables.
 Although this work is similar to ours in the spirit of avoiding the binning of multidimensional variables, there are significant differences in the application of ML and KDE algorithms between our MLL+KDE method and the ML4EFT framework of~\cite{GomezAmbrosio:2022mpm}.}, through its \texttt{scikit-learn} implementation \citep{scikit-learn}.

 Given a set of $N$ events that were previously classified by the machine learning as signal (background) events, the PDF estimated by the KDE method is defined as

 where $\kappa_{\epsilon}$ is a kernel function that depends on the "smoothing" scale, or bandwidth parameter $\epsilon$.
 There are several different options for the kernel function.
 In this work, we used the \textit{Epanechnikov kernel} \citep{VAEpanechnikov} as it is known to be the most efficient kernel \citep{Papamakarios:2019ccu}.
 This kernel is defined as